 “that if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved; for with the heart a person believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation.”

 Furthermore, letting Christ be Lord means that we must confess our sin and repent of our previous way of life.
-We do not have to have clean up our lives, or get everything "right," but we must simply be willing to admit that without Jesus our lives have not been pleasing to God.
+We do not have to clean up our lives, or get everything "right," we must simply be willing to admit that without Jesus our lives have not been pleasing to God.
 If we accept Jesus, then He will come into our lives and begin the cleanup work.
 Jesus doesn't want perfect people to embrace His gospel.
 Perfect people donʼt exist!
 Jesus wants us, sinners, to embrace His gospel and be saved.

 1 Corinthians 6:9-11